prackash/LeetCode/2999.Count_the_Number_of_Powerful_Integers/read.md

 {"25"+"23" < 2577}
 ans=ans+1 = 22

-now calculate the same for the end integer and the return the difference
+now calculate the same for the end integer and the return the difference of the two